PavolGrofcik/LystoX/About.md

-*Fig. 1: Left an Original image and the right the annotated image mask*
+*Fig. 1: Left an original image and the right the annotated image mask*
 &nbsp;
 &nbsp;
 &nbsp;